 1. Data Integration

-Developing these types of systems implies merging and harmonizing data from distinct sources or modalities.
+Developing these systems involves merging and harmonizing data from distinct sources or modalities.
 This means combining text, images, audio, and video into one representation.

 Good data integration enables the AI to understand a given context by focusing on all the available information.